 You’ve covered every base, dotted every “i” and made the most of your resources, and the time has finally come: Your baby needs a name.
 Not the kind of baby that sleeps in a crib – the kind you are proud to introduce as your very own business.
 We were reading about a restaurant recently and couldn’t get over the sheer ordinariness of its name.
 We won’t repeat it here, but let’s just say it fell along the lines of “Food and Table.”
 The place had a name that showed no imagination, thought or personalization, which is a huge missed… Read More

 Those of us who work in an executive office space are all too familiar with one constant presence in our office environment: Our chair.
 To put it simply, we spend most of the day sitting.
 In fact, most Americans spend more time in their office chairs than they do in their beds.
 Which begs the question: What are we sitting on, and is it the best option for our minds and bodies?
 It all comes down to ergonomics, a fancy-sounding word that simply means “human factors.”
 An ergonomic design or arrangement is one that allows people to interact with objects in… Read More

 New York, New York – it’s a helluva town; The Bronx is up, and the Battery’s down.
 And let’s not even get started on Brooklyn, which encompasses over 95 square miles in and of itself.
-So with five boroughs and countless neighborhoods to choose from, how do you go about choosing the perfect place for your executive office space?
+So with five boroughs and countless neighborhoods to choose from, how do you go about choosing the best neighborhood to rent in NYC for your executive office space?
 Of course, much depends on what kind of business you run.
 The office space needs of a lawyer or an accountant, for instance, are different from those of an online retailer or a graphic designer.
-But in general, today’s executives, entrepreneurs… Read More
+But in… Read More